Meat and meat products

 Food additives must not be added to food, unless expressly permitted in Standard 1.3.1 of the Food Standards Code.

-The additives and maximum permitted level of additives in different meats and meat products are identified in Appendix 2.
-References to schedules refer to the relevant schedules for Standard 1.3.1 of the Food Standards Code.
+The additives and maximum permitted level of additives in different meats and meat products are identified in Schedule 15.
+Types of substances that may be used as food additives are set out in Schedule 16.

 Carry-over of additives

 If an ingredient contains an additive, the additive could be present in a final product.
 For example, if meat is intended for use in sausage manufacture contains 125mg/kg of sulphur dioxide, it is likely all or most of this will be present in the final product.
-Therefore, the manufacturer must consider this before adding additional preservatives, to ensure the maximum permitted level of sulphur dioxide (500mg/kg) is not exceeded (refer to Appendix 1).
+Therefore, the manufacturer must consider this before adding additional preservatives, to ensure the maximum permitted level of sulphur dioxide (500mg/kg) is not exceeded.

 When using an additive in food, Good Manufacturing Practice (GMP) must be used, which means using the lowest level possible of an additive to achieve its function (e.g. preservation) which will leave the least residue in the final food.